FreedomIntelligence/LLMZoo/README.md

 ## What is new in Chimera

 Sorry, the short answer is
-> Nothing new but a hybrid like Chimera
+> nothing new but a hybrid like Chimera

+The long answer will be shown below.
+Here are the modifications:

 ### Instruction
 - **User**-centered  instruction (**Modular** instruction construction)